SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 An emic system is the combination of an emic inventory and an emic rule set.
 An emic rule set is the set of rules governing the emic inventory in the languoid.
 For a given whatever, an emic system/rule set is called a whatevername+emic system/rule set.
+Emic correspondence (my term) is the correspondence between the signifier and signified of an emic unit.
+Emic deviation (my term) is the regular divergence of emic correspondence in a certain context as prescribed by the emic rule set.
+^e.g. lexemic deviation: deviation between a word its the usual meaning Emic depth (my termish) is the degree of emic deviation.

 ### emictactics